btg-mobile/mobile-challenge/README.md

 ### Decoupling using interfaces

 Using interfaces makes the code decoupled because we don't define big overloaded classes anymore.
 We first define which are the behaviors of each module and then objects can implement one or more interfaces.
 For simplicity, I have used interfaces only for the **Presentation** and **Infrastructure** layers, but it could also be extended to Interactors in the **Logic** layer.
-See below an example of interface for something called ConverterView, which is a piece of UI responsible for converting the currencies:
+See below an example of an interface for something called ConverterView, which is a piece of UI responsible for converting the currencies:

 *Example from ConverterView.kt*
 ```java